mkrzywda/GraphTransformers/README.md

 # GraphTransformers
 Inspirations, approaches, datasets and state-of-art about Transformers and its variations.
+Only for research and better understanding ideas of (Graph) Transformers Network.

 ## Table of Contents
 1. [Transformers Overview](#transformers-overview)